open-sauced/intro/05-how-to-contribute-to-open-source.md

 Some open source repositories, such as OpenSauced's [guest book](https://github.com/open-sauced/guestbook) and [pizza verse](https://github.com/open-sauced/pizza-verse) repositories, have high contribution activities in the same files that can cause merge conflicts.

-Below are some tips to avoid further conflicts when contributing to open source projects:
+Below are some tips to prevent you from resolving merge conflicts repeatedly when contributing to open source projects:

 #### 1. Following Instructions